Your business must have a solid content plan to maintain an edge against competitors and keep the target audience engaged.

 When creating a content calendar, use the examples below to help you know what type of information to include:

 - Content channels to post on

 Ultimately, it is up to you to decide how detailed the content calendar is.
-As long as it serves the purpose of streamlining workflow and ensuring consistent production and publication, then it is achieving the desired result.
+It should achieve the desired result if it streamlines workflow and ensures consistent production and publication.

 Once all the prior research has been done, such as understanding the target audience and the goals of the business, then you should have a firm grasp on what type of content needs to be created.
 For example, maybe you now know, in certain spaces, customers prefer blog posts of over 1,500 words that provide how-to information.